We have Finalists!

 ‘Tell Us Your Story’ is what the Māori Literature Trust asked from Māori writers for the 2015 Pikihuia Awards, and that’s exactly what they did.

-In the same year that New Zealand literature and publishing was recognised at the Taipei Book Fair, the Pikihuia Awards this year have resulted in 42% of submissions coming from new writers.
-It is obvious that there is a need for our stories to be told and more and more Māori writers are heeding this call.
+In the same year that New Zealand literature and publishing were recognised at the Taipei Book Fair, the Pikihuia Awards this year have resulted in 42 percent of submissions coming from new writers.
+It is obvious that there is a need for our stories to be told, and more and more Māori writers are heeding this call.

 This year’s Pikihuia judges received stories, extracts and film scripts about lost love at war, eeling in the country, sickness, friendship and tattoos, and flirting with the poi.

 After six weeks of reading, analysing, rereading and critiquing, our judges have chosen their finalists for the Pikihuia Awards 2015.
 Witi Ihimaera, judge of the Best Novel Extract category, said that ‘The entries show promise, Māori inflections, good intentions and, most importantly, the ability to go the distance that a novel requires.’